William D. Cochran

 William Duscharme "'Pink Cheeks" Cochran (March 22, 1894 – December 5, 1951) was an American college football player.
 He played guard and tackle for the University of Michigan from 1913 to 1915.
 He was a first-team All-Western lineman and the captain of the 1915 Michigan Wolverines football team.
 He later operated a freight trucking line based in the Upper Peninsula of Michigan.
 He also served as a director of the Federal Reserve Bank of Minneapolis from 1936 to 1950, including five years as the deputy chairman from 1946 to 1950.

-Early years
+Early life

 A native of Houghton in Michigan's Upper Peninsula, Cochran played football at Houghton High School and was the Upper Peninsula shot put and discus champion.